jrief/django-admin-sortable2/docs/source/index.rst

 License
 =======
-Copyright © 2017 Jacob Rief.
+Copyright Jacob Rief and contributors.
 Licensed under the MIT license.

 Some Related projects